top of page

 Recruiting

 Because of these conditions, attacking recruiters before they can recruit is a good defense against losing your fighters to the enemy.
-Staying healthy, onside, using active shields, and standing on portals are other good defenses against recruiters.
+Using active shields and standing on portals are other good defenses against recruiters.

 The likelihood of a successful recruit is a competition of the recruiter’s charm versus the victim’s loyalty.
 Let’s say Auramis wants to recruit Flare.
 Auramis has 5 Charm, while Flare only has 3 Loyalty.
 This gives Auramis a 5-to-3 chance of successfully recruiting Flare, or 62%.